edespino/cloudberry-site/docs/sys-utilities/gprecoverseg.md

 **`-p new_recover_host[,...]`**

-Specifies a new host outside of the currently configured Cloudberry Database array on which to recover invalid segments.
+Specifies a new host outside of the currently configured Apache Cloudberry array on which to recover invalid segments.

-The new host must have the Cloudberry Database software installed and configured, and have the same hardware and OS configuration as the current segment hosts (same OS version, locales, `gpadmin` user account, data directory locations created, ssh keys exchanged, number of network interfaces, network interface naming convention, and so on).
-Specifically, the Cloudberry Database binaries must be installed, the new host must be able to connect password-less with all segments including the Cloudberry coordinator, and any other Cloudberry Database specific OS configuration parameters must be applied.
+The new host must have the Apache Cloudberry software installed and configured, and have the same hardware and OS configuration as the current segment hosts (same OS version, locales, `gpadmin` user account, data directory locations created, ssh keys exchanged, number of network interfaces, network interface naming convention, and so on).
+Specifically, the Apache Cloudberry binaries must be installed, the new host must be able to connect password-less with all segments including the Cloudberry coordinator, and any other Apache Cloudberry specific OS configuration parameters must be applied.

 > **Note** In the case of multiple failed segment hosts, you can specify the hosts to recover with a comma-separated list.
 However, it is strongly recommended to recover one host at a time.
 If you must recover more than one host at a time, then it is critical to ensure that a double fault scenario does not occur, in which both the segment primary and corresponding mirror are offline.